 Compact with a beautiful tone.
 Popular for its accommodating size and wonderful sound.

 The first Steinway & Sons Model M Grand Pianos built in 1911 measured 5’6″ in length.
 By 1917 the length was increased to what it is today, 5’7″.
-With a scale designed by Henry Ziegler, these pianos were first manufactured in New York and in 1926 production was begun at the factory in Hamburg, Germany as well.
-Now dubbed a ‘Studio Grand’ by Steinway & Sons these well-rounded instruments are the epitome of Baby Grand piano design.
+With a scale designed by piano engineer Henry Ziegler, these pianos were first manufactured in New York.
+It wasn’t until 1926 that production of this model began at the Steinway factory in Hamburg, Germany.
+Now dubbed a ‘Studio Grand’ by Steinway & Sons, these well-rounded instruments are the epitome of Baby Grand piano design.

-Here at Chupp’s Pianos we have found that Model M pianos are very popular with pianists and Steinway aficionados.
+Here at Chupp’s Piano Service, we have found that Model M pianos are very popular with advanced pianists and Steinway aficionados.
 The Model M is one of the most common of Steinway’s lineup of grand pianos – and for good reason.
-We regularly restore and retail these fine instruments to Universities, Concert Pianists and anyone who appreciates the high quality and beauty that culminates in the name ‘Steinway.’
+We regularly restore and retail these fine instruments to universities, concert pianists and anyone who appreciates the high quality and beauty that culminates in the name ‘Steinway.’

 The Model M measures 5’7” in length – ideal for more intimately-sized spaces.
 The ideal ‘baby grand’ piano.

-One of the most popular of Steinway’s grand piano designs, the well balanced Model M ‘baby grand piano’ is a great choice for those with limited space and who value the iconic touch and tone that can only be experienced with a historic Steinway & Sons grand piano.
+One of the most popular Steinway grand piano designs, the well balanced Model M ‘baby grand piano’ is a great choice for those with limited space and who value the iconic touch and tone that can only be experienced with a historic Steinway & Sons grand piano.

 Chupp’s Piano Service | Specializing in Premium Restored Steinway & Sons Grand Pianos | Concert Level Service